 The buyer drives down the mountain (Bob lives way out in the country out of cell service, so communications are a bit shaky) and calls Alice, who confirms that they can pay $1,100 maximum a pound for Bob's product.
 The buyer returns, they haggle a bit in the kitchen (Bob's farm is at his house), and break even at $1,000 a pound.
 They shake hands on a contract of $100,000 nominal with 90 day terms, and Bob lines up a transfer of product in the regulatory software, confirming the exchange.
 The buyer loads up the pounds and drives them back to Alice's distro facility.
 Bob is now down 100 pounds of weed, hasn't seen any cash yet, and has a contract that states he will eventually.
 He periodically checks the regulatory software but sees that Alice never closed the transfer contract, but that doesn't really bother him because the vast majority of distros never close their contracts in state records.
 He's dreaming of Mai Tais in Hawaii and hopes he gets paid soon.

 Alice gets Bob's flower tested by a lab for regulatory compliance and it passes with flying colors, so she adds it to active inventory and notifies her customers.
 Over the next month, Alice's workers part out Bob's pounds in 10 pound shipments to 10 customers, until they are all on dispensary shelves.
 For every package that Alice ships to a dispensary, she gets a contract in return, promising full payment of $1500/pound after 30 days, meaning that her maximum return would be $150,000 if everyone pays up, leaving her with $50,000 left once she honors her contract with Bob.
-All those phone callers, testing costs, and transport miles add up though, and she calculates that she'll make about $20,000 profit after she covers cost of weed sold.
+All those phone callers, state excise taxes, testing costs, and transport miles add up though, and she calculates that she'll make about $20,000 profit after she covers costs and taxes on weed sold.

 After a month, she chases down her customers for payment.
 Of her 10 customers, 7 were able to sell everything they bought for a nice profit, so they pay her in full.
 Two dispensaries are having a rough month on sales, and can't pay just yet but will pay ASAP, they promise.
 One dispensary doesn't answer Alice's calls, and after some digging she finds that they went bankrupt and are closed for good, meaning she has to expend time and money with their bankruptcy lawyer to get even a fraction of her cash back.
 Most of these dispensaries sold the flower at about $4,000 a pound, walking the fine line between reasonable retail cost and making enough to cover their massive overhead.